didillysquat/VTK2022/README.md

 # Introduction
-In this practical we will process 2 RNA sequencing (RNA-seq) datasets to generate a selection of the analystical results presented in the two papers associated with the datasets.
+In this practical we will process 2 RNA sequencing (RNA-seq) datasets to generate a selection of the analytical results presented in the two papers associated with the datasets.
 One of the datasets is a bulk-RNA dataset while the other is a single cell RNA (scRNA-seq) dataset.